fallout14/fallout14/README.md

 # Fallout 14

-**Fallout 14** is a sidestream fork of **[Nuclear 14](https://github.com/Misfit-Sanctuary/nuclear-14)** — the first Fallout-themed fork for Space Station 14, originally created by Peptide90 in 2022 with contributions from the community.
-While Nuclear 14 / Misfits continues along its own trajectory, Fallout 14 explores a different direction with expanded systems, rebalanced gameplay, and a distinct vision for the wasteland.
+**Fallout 14** is a sidestream fork of **[Nuclear 14](https://github.com/Misfit-Sanctuary/nuclear-14)**, the first Fallout-themed fork for Space Station 14, originally created by Peptide90 in 2022 with contributions from the community.

 ## About the Project